Wall-Go/WallGoCollision/README.md

 ## Debugging & Profiling

 The CMakeLists.txt file defines basic debugging options to use with GCC or Clang compiler.
 To configure CMake for a debug build, use ```-DCMAKE_BUILD_TYPE=Debug``` when invoking cmake.
-This will apply compiler flags -g -gp and disable optimization flags.
+This will apply compiler flags ```-gp``` and disable optimization flags.
 Note that the debug version runs much slower than a "Release" build with compiler optimizations enabled.

 Running the debug build once should generate file called ```gmon.out``` in the working directory.
 This can be fed to the popular ```gprof``` profiler by running